What is Marital Property?

 Just a few states recognize the concept of community property, in which everything is jointly owned.
 In these states, all marital property is divided roughly in half.
 But a growing number of states uses the concept of "equitable division," in which the assets and needs of each party are considered.
 For instance, a mother who has physical custody of the children most likely will be granted the house.
 In a community property state, the house may have to be sold.

 Marital Property Law in North Carolina: The Basics

 North Carolina marital property laws do not recognize community property, which gives the parties more options for how marital property is divided in a divorce.
 When dividing property, courts will consider the following factors (not a complete list):

 Learn more about North Carolina marital property laws, and marital property in general, below.
 See FindLaw's Divorce and Property section for more information.

 |Community Property Recognized?||No, however Uniform Disposition of Community Property Rights at Death Act adopted (§§31C-1, et seq.)|

 Note: State laws are always subject to change at any time, either through the enactment of a newly signed statute or through some other means.
 While we strive to ensure the accuracy of these pages, you also may want to contact a North Carolina divorce attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Marital Property Laws:

 There are a lot of factors to consider when dividing marital property.
-If you need help understanding what you are entitled to under North Carolina's marital property laws, then you need to speak to a skilled family law attorney.
-You can begin with a free initial case review with a North Carolina attorney.
+For instance, there may be disputes over who contributed what to the marriage, and the opposing counsel also will probably have legal representation.
+If you need help understanding what you are entitled to under North Carolina's marital property laws, then you need to speak to a skilled North Carolina family law attorney.

 Contact a qualified attorney.